Sunday, June 16, 2024

 We spent two nights in Nemours, a town of about 13,000 inhabitants.
 On arrival afternoon we stayed close to the boat because of the off-and-on rain.
 The next day we ventured out to see what Nemours had to offer.

 The town has its prehistoric past, of course, but what is recorded history starts in the 11th century with the establishment of a lordship in Nemours.
 Along with the 12th century lordship of the second lord of Nemours, Gauthier I de Villebeon, grand chamberlain of kings Louis VII and Philippe Auguste, came the construction of a castle and a church.
-The city was hard-hit by a fire in 1358 during the Hundred Years War--the castle survived, most of the church had to be rebuilt.
+The city was hard-hit by a fire in 1358 during the Hundred Years War--the castle survived, although most of the church had to be rebuilt.

 The castle constituted the main part of the defense of the city.
 It